What is the Austrian Medical Devices Registry?

 Who has to register with the Austrian Medical Devices Registry?

 Registration is obligatory for all persons and companies (manufacturers, importers, authorised representatives, sterilising companies, system(s) manufacturers) based in Austria AND

 - those responsible for placing on the market medical devices (including in-vitro diagnostics and custom-made medical devices) for the first time in the European Economic Area (and Switzerland)

 - as well as for certifiers, testing laboratories and inspection bodies of medical devices based in Austria.

-The registration of distributors based in Austria is voluntary but strongly recommended.
+The registration of distributors based in Austria is obligatory since 2021.

 What is the legal basis for registration?

 According to the Austrian Act on Medical Devices (Medizinproduktegesetz), and according to European Directives concerning medical devices and in-vitro diagnostics (90/385/EEC, 93/42/EEC, 98/79/EC, amended by 2007/47/EC), Austria is obliged to maintain a registry of medical devices.
 The Austrian Public Health Institute (GÖG) was commissioned by the Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) to run and maintain the registry (since 2002).
 The scope of information to be entered into the Austrian Medical Devices Registry is regulated in the Austrian Ordinance on the notification of medical devices and in-vitro diagnostics (Medizinproduktemeldeverordnung).

 As a manufacturer located outside of Austria, do I have to register with the Austrian Medical Devices Registry?